113ll3/Ibmclouddocscli/plugins/admin/index.md

 ### Removing a user
 {: #admin_remov_user}

-To remove a user from your {{site.data.keyword.Bluemix_notm}} environment, use the following command:
+To remove a user from your {{site.data.keyword.cloud_notm}} environment, use the following command:

 ```
 cf ba remove-user user_name